 The people of Crete desire a safe and orderly community.
 The City government encourages residents and land owners to maintain their property in such a manner.
 When a property appears to be unsafe and/or disorderly, encouragement by the City first takes the form of corrective notices to those responsible.
 The City seeks the cooperation of responsible residents, landowners, etc. to abate and remove nuisances; however, should cooperation not occur or actions to abate and remove the nuisance not achieve a satisfactory end, Nuisance Control Officers may issue an order requiring compliance.
 (Return to Crete Police Department Main Page)

 Nuisances may take many forms and these are managed by different City departments under the oversight of the city administrator.
 The Building Inspector manages nuisances related to dilapidated structures.
 The Parks and Recreation director and Street Supervisor manage nuisances related to stagnant water and worthless vegetation.
 The Police Department manages general nuisances, abandoned and unregistered vehicles, and litter.

 The vast majority of all identified nuisances are abated in relatively short periods of time with the cooperation of those responsible.
 Even so, cooperation is not guaranteed; therefore, State law permits local governments to establish and enforce regulations which require those responsible to abate nuisances.

 Order to abate nuisance - Pursuant to Nebraska State Statute and the Crete Municipal Code, the City may issue a written notice and order requiring each owner or occupant to abate a nuisance within five (5) days.
 However, officers may also issue warnings, prior to a five (5) day order.

-Community Service Officer - The Department’s Community Service Officer(s) holds primary responsibility for nuisance property investigations, among many other duties.
+Code Enforcement Officer - The Department’s Code Enforcement Officer(s) holds primary responsibility for nuisance property investigations, among many other duties.
 Police officers also perform these investigations as other responsibilities and priorities permit.

 Keep lot or piece of ground free of nuisances - Owners, occupants, lessees, mortgagees or person in possession, charge or control of any lot or piece of ground must keep such lot or piece of ground free of nuisances including (1) General nuisances; (2) Health Nuisances; (3) Abandoned vehicles; (4) Unregistered vehicles; (5) Worthless vegetation; Stagnant water and (7) Dilapidated structures.